Tech-Sec/MalPy/README.md

  You can change the time the mouse should move according to your wish in the file.

- [Second file](Webbrowser.py) is he most dangerous of all.
+ [Second file](Webbrowser.py) is the most dangerous of all.
 This wil start opening browser

 windows until the system crashes or it's restarted.